arij01/PDF-Extractor/README.md

 ### Correcting Text

 The application uses `language_tool_python` to correct the text extracted from the PDF.
-It supports both English and French languages.
 The language is automatically detected using `langdetect`.